-Hole Drilling Drilling a hole in our carbon tubing takes about 5 seconds with a good drill bit.
+Drilling a hole in our carbon tubing takes about 5 seconds with a good drill bit.
 Knowing exactly where to drill the holes (layout) could take hours.
-For our standard tubes, such as C-9.25, C-11, C-14, etc. we have reusable drilling patterns so all of these tubes come pre-drilled at no extra charge.

 There is an extra charge for drilling custom holes in custom tubes.
 The alternative is for you to drill the holes while assembling your custom scope.
 The carbon tubes can be drilled with any sharp bit in any power hand drill.
 Large holes, like those for focusers, require a good, fine tooth hole saw.

 Large Carbon Fiber Tubes up to 25.4" Diameter...